mailjet/api-documentation/guides/_send-api.md

 ```

-If the contact you are sending an email to is already existing in the Mailjet system with some contact data, you can leverage this information to personalise your email.
+If the contact you are sending an email to is already existing in the Mailjet system with some contact data, you can leverage this information to personalize your email.

 Use <code>{{data:METADATA_NAME}}</code> or <code>{{data:METADATA_NAME:DEFAULT_VALUE}}</code> to insert data in your content.

-<code>DEFAULT_VALUE</code>is the default value that will be used if no data found.
+<code>DEFAULT_VALUE</code> is the default value that will be used if no data is found.

-[More information](../guides/#personalisation-add-contact-properties) about how to add contact properties.
+Refer to the [Personalization section](/guides/#personalization-add-contact-properties) for more information on how to add contact properties.

+<div id="using-a-template"></div>
-## Using a Template
+## Use a Template

 ```php
 <?php